itspeasoup/appx-tools/README.md

 ### Download Free AppX and MsiX files No Ads

-ah, the glory. the ultimate "download appx files from link" button.
+ah, the glory. the ultimate "download appx files online" button.

 when you click that, the program tells the `webbrowser` package "Hey, open a new tab in the user's default browser with this website" and the `webbrowser` package then responds with "Okay, I'm on it!" and voilà, this [really fucking gross website](https://store.rg-adguard.net/) opens in your default browser.